 Have a dumbbell in both hands, and then place your right leg on an elevated surface behind you (a chair or box would do).
 Now bend your left knee until you position it at 90 degrees.
-Make sure your chest and shoulder are straight, and when you bend the left knee, pause a bit, and then rise to the starting position.
-This exercise helps improve quads, hamstrings, glutes, and calves.
+Make sure your chest and shoulder are straight, and when you tilt the left knee, pause a bit and then rise to the starting position.
+This exercise helps improve the quads, hamstrings, glutes, and calves.

 First, get a dumbbell in your hands, and hold it in front of your hips.
 Make sure your legs are shoulder-width apart and slightly open your toes.
 Then slowly push your hips backward while you bend down.
-You can go back up as soon as the dumbbell gets close to the ground.
+You can back up when the dumbbell gets close to the ground.
 The Sumo Squat emphasizes muscles in the inner thigh, glutes, hamstrings, and hip flexors.

 Next, take a deep bow with your torso straight until your upper body is parallel to the floor.
 Pause for some seconds and then return to the initial position.
 This exercise mainly focuses on the hamstrings.

 The Last Word on How to Use Dumbbell Exercises to Build Muscular Legs

 You can pick some dumbbell exercises to create a workout program or select a scientifically proven workout program like the 5 x 5 workout program.